About Knight of Wands

 Some symbols the Knight of Wands wields

-The symbolic meanings of armor deal with protection, preparation, and strength.
+Armor: The symbolic meanings of armor deal with protection, preparation, and strength.
 Most Tarot deck renditions depict all the knights in full armor (knights typically represents action and strength).
 The armor indicates a need to protect ourselves when engaging in activities referenced in a reading.
-See the shine of armor in other cards here.
+More about armor meaning in Tarot here.

-With symbol meanings of renewal, vision, enlightenment, and rebirth, the lizard makes its appearance on the male court cards in the suit of rods.
-The lizard (or salamander in some renditions) suns itself on these cards to signify the importance of vision in the midst of action.
+Lizard: With symbol meanings of renewal, vision, enlightenment, and rebirth, the lizard makes its appearance on the male court cards in the suit of rods.
+The lizard (or salamander in some renditions) suns itself on these cards to signify the importance of vision in the midst of the action.
 In fact, in ancient times (particularly in alchemical lore), it was believed that the lizard renewed its sight by looking into the sun.
-A symbol of demure perspective in the face of monumental physical force - the lizard is a tiny reminder that big results come from small, conscious efforts.
-See other lizards skittering across the Tarot cards.
+A symbol of demure perspective in the face of monumental physical force – the lizard is a tiny reminder that big results come from small, conscious efforts.
+Get more about lizard meanings here.

-Seen on many of the cards, mountain symbol meanings deal with triumph, challenge, attainment, and realization.
+Mountains: Seen on many of the cards, mountain symbol meanings deal with triumph, challenge, attainment, and realization.
 Mountains also represent timelessness and an endurance that is infinite.
 When those mountains peak out of the cards into our attention, we may consider the vastness of our universe, and contemplate our place within it.
 We may also want to consider the heights to which we are climbing, and what the realization of our goals may mean for us and those around us.
 Note, these mountains have also presented themselves as pyramids to my eyes.
 If you see pyramids as a key symbol in the Knight of Wands, it may indicate industry and creative productivity.
-It may also indicate a need to honor your creative side, and focus on artistic skills.Climb other mountains in the cards.
+It may also indicate a need to honor your creative side, and focus on artistic skills

 Some questions the Knight of Wands asks: